leofds/notes/ansible/README.md

   - **Taks** Call functions defined as Ansible Modules (coded in Python)</br>
   - **Roles** A reusable Ansible content (tasks, variables, ...) for user inside a Play.</br>
   - **Handlers** Handlers are tasks that only run when notified (when the task returns a ‘changed=True’ status).</br>
+- **Variables** Variables store and retrieve values that can be referenced in playbooks, roles, templates and other Ansible components.
 - **Modules** Usually a Python script sent to each host (when needed) to accomplish the action in each Task.</br>
 - **Plugins** Expands the Ansible's core capactibilities.</br>
   - **Connection Plugins**</br>